KavitaGitCode/PreplaceJS/this.md

 In JavaScript, the "this" keyword refers to an object.

-## Which object depends on how "this" is being invoked (used or called)

 ## The "this" keyword refers to different objects depending on how it is used

 ## Suppose you calling "this" inside global scope or Alone.."this" refers to the global object (in browser window)